collective/collective.volto.formsupport/README.rst

 The store is an adapter registered for *IFormDataStore* interface, so you can override it easily.

-Only fields that are also in block settings are stored.
+Only fields that are also in block settings are stored (also attachments).
 Missing ones will be skipped.

 Each Record stores also two *service* attributes: